BLCM/cabinetsorter/templates/contributing.md

 ## Assigning Categories

 If you have only one mod per directory, the `cabinet.info` file can contain *just* the category name.
-So to put your mod into the "gear" category, the file would just contain the single word:
+So to put your mod into the "gear-general" category, the file would just contain the single word:

-    gear
+    gear-general

 If you have more than one mod in a directory, you'll have to be a little more wordy.
-For instance, if you've got three files which should all be in the "gear" category, you can list them in `cabinet.info` like so:
+For instance, if you've got three files which should all be in the "gear-general" category, you can list them in `cabinet.info` like so:

-    BastardV3.txt: gear
+    BastardV3.txt: gear-general
-    CatO'NineTails.txt: gear
+    CatO'NineTails.txt: gear-general
-    DarlinV2.txt: gear
+    DarlinV2.txt: gear-general

 ## Assigning Multiple Categories

 Mods can also be in multiple categories.
-For instance, Apocalyptech's BL2 Better Loot mod fits decently in both the "cheats" and "farming" categories, so its `cabinet.info` file looks like this:
+For instance, Apocalyptech's BL2 Better Loot mod fits decently in both the "loot-system" and "cheat" categories, so its `cabinet.info` file looks like this:

-    cheats, farming
+    loot-system, cheat

 ## Update Frequency

-The process which updates the ModCabinet wiki updates every **(omg figure out the update frequency)**.
+The process which updates the ModCabinet wiki updates every 10 minutes.
 You can see when it was last updated by visiting the [[About ModCabinet Wiki]] page.
 That page will also show you any errors which happened during the last update.
 If you had a typo in one of your category names, or something, it will show up on that page.

 ## Screenshots and Nexus Mods Links